rcsb/mmtf/spec.md

 #### mmtfProducer

 - String holding the name and version of the software used to produce the file.
+- For development versions it can be useful to also include the checksum of the commit.

 ### Structure data